rashmiap/audioDB-react-app/README.md

 [**audioDB-react-app**](https://github.com/rashmiap/audioDB-react-app)
 -
-This is small and simple artist search app developed in ReactJS using the [audiodb APIs](https://www.theaudiodb.com/api_guide.php)
+This is small and simple mobile responsive artist search app developed in ReactJS using the [audiodb APIs](https://www.theaudiodb.com/api_guide.php)

 The app has three screen:
   1) The first screen is a search page where you can search for an artist by name.
 There